 Improved - slightly - in Lufia: Curse of the Sinistrals: Dekar is now the only person who can wield multiple weapon types, and it does show him equipping different types, but all weapons of a type still look the same during combat.
 Except Dual Blade, of course.

-The Final Fantasy Legend games let you wear up to eight pieces of heavy equipment, but no matter what you wore, your humans would still look heavily armored and your mutants would still look bare.
+The Final Fantasy Legend games let your party members wear up to eight pieces of heavy equipment, but no matter what you wear, your humans look heavily armored and your mutants look bare.

-Final Fantasy has shown different appearances for weapons in battle since I. Not armor though, at least until X on.
-And even then only shields get displayed in the non MMO games.
+Final Fantasy has shown different appearances for weapons in battle since the first game.
+But not armor, at least until Final Fantasy X. And even then only shields get displayed in the non-MMO games.
 This means characters could be wearing Diamond equipment over their whole bodies and still be shown wearing their street clothes.
-The 8 and 16 bit games are the worst offenders naturally, since various characters' sprites could show them wearing full plate armor yet having nothing actually equipped.
+The 8- and 16-bit games are the worst offenders, naturally, since various characters' sprites could show them wearing full plate armor yet having nothing actually equipped.

 In Crisis Core Zack's outfit doesn't change with his materia and equipment loadouts either.
 Though he does change his uniform appearance partway through the game, as well as his weapon later.